Did you know that people may ask you to delete the personal information you have about them?

 The data subject may also ask that you correct their information, or delete some of their records, or all their records.

 What is a Responsible Party?
 The person(s) or organisation(s) who decide how personal information is processed and what it is used for.

 - Don’t disclose PI if it would involve the unreasonable disclosure of PI about a third party;

 - Don’t disclose trade secrets, financial, commercial, scientific, or technical information or confidential information of a third party if it will lead to commercial harm;

 - Don’t disclose if supplying the information will be in breach of a duty of confidence with a third party;

 - Don’t disclose if doing so would endanger the life or safety of an individual or would impair the security of a business, transport or other property;

 - Don’t disclose privileged documents;

-- Don’t disclose if the record contains information about research being carried out by or on behalf of the third party and the disclosure would expose the third party of the person who is carrying out the research to serious disadvantage of if disclosure could jeopardise the research itself.
+- Don’t disclose if the record contains information about research being carried out by or on behalf of a third party, and the disclosure would expose the third party or the person who is carrying out the research to serious disadvantage, or if disclosure could jeopardise the research itself.